-On the California Critical Thinking Skills Test, communication students have scored higher than the campus and national averages for three of the past five years.
-However, in the past two years, communication students have scored lower than both the campus and national averages.
+On the California Critical Thinking Skills Test, communication students have scored higher than the campus and national averages for three of the past five years in which data were available.
+However, in the past two years, communication students have scored lower than both the campus and national averages for which data are available.
+In the current testing period, data were miscoded.
+Our department moved to the College of Interdisciplinary Studies in the 2019-20 academic year.
+Because of this organizational change, the data for communication majors were coded as data for interdisciplinary studies majors.
+The two majors share a college but are distinct, separate majors.